Supreme Court To Decide If Mexican Nationals May Sue For Border Shooting

 Lawyers for the Hernández family counter that Supreme Court precedents establish a practical approach in determining whether there is a right to sue for the use of excessive force in circumstances like these.
 Lawyer Hilliard says yes, the boy was across the border when the shots were fired, but by just 60 feet.

-"This is a domestic action by a domestic police officer standing in El Paso, Texas, who is to be constrained by this country's constitution," Hilliard contends.
+"This is a domestic action by a domestic police officer standing in El Paso, Texas, who is to be constrained by this country's Constitution," Hilliard contends.
 "There's a U.S. Supreme Court case that says a law enforcement officer cannot seize an individual by shooting him dead, which is what happened in this case."

-Hilliard argues that if you follow the border patrol's argument to its necessary conclusion, "it means that a law enforcement officer is immune to the Constitution when exercising deadly force across the border.
+Hilliard argues that if you follow the Border Patrol's argument to its necessary conclusion, "it means that a law enforcement officer is immune to the Constitution when exercising deadly force across the border.

 "He could stand on the border and target practice with the kids inside the culvert," Hilliard warns.